 Depending on what you are throwing into the duffel, it might not always be full.
-If this is the case, North Face have added four handy compression straps on the sides of the bag.
-They allow you to easily cinch down the bag if you don't want things moving around.
+If this is the case, North Face has added four handy compression straps on the sides of the bag.
+They allow you to easily cinch down the bag if you don’t want things moving around.

-It's a handy thing to have on a bag like this because when you put it in "backpack mode" on it's end, things will move around (a lot).
+It’s a handy thing to have on a bag like this because when you put it in “backpack mode” on its end, things will move around (a lot).

-There are also a few daisy chain style loops just above those straps on the side which can be handy for throwing a carabiner on an then attaching stuff like your favorite drink bottle.
+There are also a few daisy chain style loops just above those straps on the side which can be handy for throwing a carabiner on and then attaching stuff like your favorite drink bottle.

-North Face has really used some heavy duty materials in this bag, as you can see from the above closeup.
-The handles are double folded woven nylon that is also stitched for extra strength.
-I challenge you to actually take this bag for a ride - towing it behind your car.
+North Face has really used some heavy-duty materials in this bag, as you can see from the above closeup.
+The handles are double-folded woven nylon that is also stitched for extra strength.
+I challenge you to actually take this bag for a ride – towing it behind your car.
 I honestly think the handles would hold up with a heavy load and the outside material too.
 At least for a long time.

-It's 1000D phthalate-free TPE fabric laminate, which is not only insanely strong and wear resistant, it's also got the environment in mind too.
+It’s 1000D phthalate-free TPE fabric laminate, which is not only insanely strong and wear-resistant, it’s also got the environment in mind too.

 The other parts of the bag are also super-durable & high quality.
-The zippers are strong, and have well thought out pulls on them, that are double tied to the zipper to keep them on and make opening the bag, and the pockets, super easy.
+The zippers are strong and have well-thought-out pulls on them, that are double tied to the zipper to keep them on and make opening the bag, and the pockets, super easy.

-The straps are also made of high quality nylon.
+The straps are also made of high-quality nylon.
 The kind you see on many a webbing.
 And you will know from experience is strong and almost never frays or breaks.